gcpcscol/ktk/README.md

 ### Workspaces

-ktk manages wezterm workspaces as independent environments.
-It is possible to open a tab with an identical kubernetes context (same namespace and same cluster) in 2 different workspaces.
+`ktk` manages `wezterm` workspaces as independent environments.
+It is possible to open a tab with an identical Kubernetes context (same namespace and same cluster) in 2 different workspaces.